Antonio Luiz de Paula e Silva

 Fonte Instituto para o Desenvolvimento Social

-This profile was prepared when Antonio Luiz de Paula e Silva was elected to the Ashoka Fellowship in 1998.
+This description of Antonio Luiz de Paula e Silva's work was prepared when Antonio Luiz de Paula e Silva was elected to the Ashoka Fellowship in 1998.

 Antonio Luiz de Paula e Silva is finding new ways to involve young professionals with management skills in programs to improve the performance and efficiency of citizen sector organizations as they scale up their strategies.